Angling at Inistioge at the River Nore

 There’s always something happening in Kilkenny city

-One minute, you’re tucking into cutting-edge Irish cooking, watching a spanking hurling game at Nowlan Park, or getting into the swing of things at a traditional pub.
+One minute, you’re tucking into cutting-edge Irish cooking, watching an exhilarating hurling game at Nowlan Park, or getting into the swing of things at a traditional pub.
 The next, you’re being wowed by stained glass windows at St Canice’s Cathedral, and travelling in time at Rothe House, a restored 17

 th-century merchant’s dwelling.
 There's a lot to see and do.